How to Measure Event ROI in 2026

 How to Calculate Event ROI

 Once you have the right inputs, the math is simple.
+Or skip the spreadsheet and use our free event ROI calculator.

 Basic formula: